abilandz/PH8124/Lecture_4/Lecture_4.md

 ...
 ```

 This way, it is possible to add easily an additional layer of protection for the execution of any command in your **Bash** code.
-Moreover, since the exit status is stored in the special variable **$?**, it is also possible by inspecting its content upon termination, to fix programmatically the particular reason of the failure, without intervening manually in the code.
+Moreover, since the exit status is stored in the special variable **$?**, it is also possible, by inspecting its content upon termination, to fix the particular reason of the failure programmatically, without intervening manually in the code.